Broad Street station (BMT Nassau Street Line): Operation

-The Broad Street station opened on May 29, 1931, to complete the BMT Nassau Street Line, or "Nassau Street Loop", from its previous terminus at Chambers Street through this station and to a connection to the Montague Street Tunnel, which allowed trains to run to Brooklyn.
-The line's completion allowed subway trains to operate via the Culver Line, whose operation used to consist of elevated trains that ran to Ninth Avenue, where transfers were made to West End subway trains.
-The new line provided an additional ten percent capacity more than the existing service through DeKalb Avenue.
+The station opened on May 29, 1931, completing what was known as the "Nassau Street Loop".
+The loop ran from the line's previous terminus at Chambers Street, running through the Fulton Street and Broad Street stations before merging with the Montague Street Tunnel to Brooklyn.
+The completion of the line relieved congestion on several BMT lines to southern Brooklyn, which previously had to operate to Midtown Manhattan using the Broadway Line.
+When the line was completed, Culver Line trains began operating on the loop; previously, elevated Culver Line trains from Coney Island ran only as far as Ninth Avenue, where transfers were made to West End subway trains.
+The new line provided an additional ten percent capacity compared with existing service through DeKalb Avenue.
 Service on the Jamaica Line was extended to operate to this station.